The NYRG is one of more than 50 regional groups around the country and Puerto Rico that make up the BVA.

 For more information about the TEE Tournament go to:

-The registration fee is $75 (this includes lodging, food, golf fees, bowling fee, transportation to these events & transportation from & to the airport).
+The registration fee is $100 (this includes lodging, food, golf fees, bowling fee, transportation to these events & transportation from & to the airport).
 The other cost to a participant is transportation to the TEE Tournament.
-Applications will be sent out in December of 2016, so either ask your VIST coordinator to acquire one for you or you can contact:
+Applications are sent out normally by the winter of the prior year.
+So either ask your VIST coordinator to acquire one for you or you can contact:

 601 Hwy 6 West